mattc-try/Stock-Analysis/README.md

 ### Viewing Reports

 Compiled PDF reports are available in the `reports` directory.
-To view a report:
+To view a report, its only the templates and the main portfolio outlook:

 1. Navigate to the `reports` folder.
 2. Open the desired PDF file (e.g., `amazon_analysis.pdf`).